Brewing

 Water Quality

 Water quality shapes your cup more than you'd expect.
 Japanese tap water—soft—is convenient for home use, yet even slight shifts in mineral balance change flavor output.
-(See PostCoffee's water quality guide for how water composition affects taste.)
+(See for how water composition affects taste.)

 As a reference, water TDS (total dissolved solids) of 75–250 mg/L, with 150 mg/L as a target, helps guide extraction.
 Moderate hardness usually balances best at home.
 Water that's too soft lets acidity surge and the cup feel thin.
 Excessive minerals dull aroma and blur edges, sometimes creating a confusing "thick but hollow" weakness.